madeintheusb/PCB/EXTENSIONS/Analog/fCPU/README.md

 | 9              	| Nop                                       	|
 | 10             	| Nop                                       	|

+A program counter, execute instructions 1 to 10 or the pin controller 1 to 10, in an infinite loop.

 Display Limitation: In v1, we can only display number from 0 to 9, we cannot display number from 10 to 15.

 ## Architecture